playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-preface/index.md

 ---
 {
   title: "Preface",
   description: "Learning web development is a vital skill in a software engineer's toolbox.
 Let's talk about why you should learn it and what this book will cover.",
-    published: '2023-01-01T22:12:03.284Z',
+  published: "2023-01-01T22:12:03.284Z",
-    authors: ['crutchcorn'],
+  authors: ["crutchcorn"],
-    tags: ['webdev'],
+  tags: ["webdev"],
   attached: [],
   order: 1,
-    collection: "The Framework Field Guide - Fundamentals" }
+  collection: "The Framework Field Guide - Fundamentals", }
 ---